-The authority sought under this resolution would apply until the end of next year's annual general meeting or, if earlier, until the close of business on Tuesday 30 June 2021.
+The powers sought under Resolutions 24 and 25 would apply until the end of next year's annual general meeting or, if earlier, until the close of business on Thursday 30 June 2022.

-Resolutions 23 and 24 - Authority to purchase own shares
+Resolutions 26 and 27 - Authority to purchase own shares

-Resolutions 23 and 24, which are each conditional on the passing of Resolution 21, would allow CCEP to buy back its own Ordinary Shares via methods permitted by the Companies Act 2006.
-Resolution 23 would allow CCEP to buy back its Ordinary Shares by way of on-market purchases on a recognised investment exchange pursuant to section 701 of the Companies Act 2006.
-However, as the NYSE, Euronext Amsterdam and the Spanish Stock Exchanges are not recognised investment exchanges for the purposes of section 693(2) of the Companies Act 2006, repurchases conducted on these exchanges do not qualify as "on-market" purchases.
-Therefore approval of off-market purchases is sought under Resolution 24 to enable share repurchases of shares quoted on any of these exchanges.
+Resolutions 26 and 27, which are each conditional on the passing of Resolution 23 (Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code), would allow CCEP to buy back its own Ordinary Shares via methods permitted by the Companies Act 2006.
+Resolution 26 would allow CCEP to buy back its Ordinary Shares by way of on-market purchases on a recognised investment exchange pursuant to section 701 of the Companies Act 2006.
+However, as the NYSE, Euronext Amsterdam and the Spanish Stock Exchanges are not recognised investment exchanges for the purposes of section 693(2) of the Companies Act 2006, repurchases conducted on these exchanges do not qualify as 'on-market' purchases.
+Therefore approval of off-market purchases is sought under Resolution 27 to enable share repurchases of shares guoted on any of these exchanges.

-The Directors consider it to be desirable to have the general authority to make purchases either by way of on-market purchases under Resolution 23 or off-market purchases under Resolution 24 (the latter of which, as described above, could include open-market repurchases of shares quoted on the NYSE, Euronext Amsterdam or the Spanish Stock Exchanges) to have maximum flexibility in managing CCEP's capital resources or offset the dilutive effect of the issues of new shares under CCEP's share award plans.
+The Directors consider it to be desirable to have the general authority to make purchases either by way of on market purchases under Resolution 26 or off market purchases under Resolution 27 (the latter of which, as described above, could include open-market repurchases of shares quoted on the NYSE, Euronext Amsterdam or the Spanish Stock Exchanges) to have maximum flexibility in managing CCEP's capital resources or offset the dilutive effect of the issue of new shares under CCEP's share award plans.
 The Directors will only buy back shares when they consider that such purchases would be in the interests of CCEP and Shareholders generally, and could be expected to result in an increase in the earnings per share of CCEP.

 There can be no certainty as to whether CCEP will repurchase any of its shares, or as to the amount of any such repurchases or the prices at which such repurchases may be made.
 On 13 February 2020, CCEP announced a €1 billion share buyback programme to reduce the Company's share capital (the "2020 Share Buyback Programme").
-However, it should be noted that, in light of the current macroeconomic uncertainty brought about by the outbreak of COVID-19, on 23 March 2020, CCEP announced that it was suspending the 2020 Share Buyback Programme until further notice, in order to keep CCEP well positioned and preserve maximum flexibility during such period.
-The 2020 Share Buyback Programme is further to the share buyback programme announced on 12 September 2018 (the "2018 Share Buyback Programme") under which, pursuant to Shareholder authorities granted at the 2018 and 2019 annual general meetings, CCEP repurchased €1.5 billion of its own shares.
+However, it should be noted that, in light of the macroeconomic uncertainty brought about by the outbreak of COVID-19, on 23 March 2020, CCEP announced that it was suspending the 2020 Share Buyback Programme until further notice, to keep CCEP well positioned and preserve maximum flexibility during such period.

 CCEP currently has no Ordinary Shares held in treasury.
 Under the Companies Act 2006, Ordinary Shares bought back may be held in treasury or may be cancelled.
 Ordinary Shares held in treasury may be either sold for cash or transferred for the purposes of an employee share scheme (subject, if necessary, to Shareholders' approval at a general meeting).
 Whilst CCEP therefore has a choice of either holding or cancelling any Ordinary Shares it may purchase, given that its Ordinary Shares are held and settled within DTC, CCEP is most likely to choose to cancel any such Ordinary Shares.
 This is the approach that has been taken in respect of the 2020 Share Buyback Programme, under which all Ordinary Shares bought back have to date been cancelled immediately.
-The same approach was taken in respect of the 2018 Share Buyback Programme.
 If, notwithstanding the above, CCEP decides not to cancel such Ordinary Shares, but instead hold them in treasury, CCEP would have regard to any investor guidelines regarding the purchase of Ordinary Shares intended to be held in treasury and their holding or resale.